AlexVegner/byte_bloc/README.md

     char longitude[12];
 };
 ```
+# Binary array
-# Binary array of the structure will look like
+Binary array of the structure will look like
 ```cpp
 [10, 0, 0, 0, 77, 121, 32, 100, 101, 118, 105, 99, 101, 0, 0, 0]
 ```

+# Model
-# From dart side we can implement model with factory fromByteBloc and method toByteBloc
+From dart side we can implement model with factory fromByteBloc and method toByteBloc
 ```dart
 class DeviceStructure {
   static const int NAME_SIZE = 12;